LMFDB/lmfdb-inventory/db-Lfunctions.md

 Collections: **intances**, **Lfunctions**

-Todo:
-* document indexes for Lfunctions (many appear to be obsolete or never used)
+Todo: Document indexes for Lfunctions (many appear to be obsolete or never used)

 ## Collection instances